espressif/cz-plugin-espressif/README.md

    remove                   🗑️ Removing code or files
 ```

-### Example
+### Examples of good commit messages

-If you are unsure about the commit message standard, hit:
+If you are unsure about the commit message standard, run:

 ```sh
 cz example
 ```

 This will bring up a complete example of good commit messages and commit schema in the terminal.